kellymccann91/hello-world/readme.txt

-Hello!
+Hello friend!

-My name is Kelly
+My name is Kelly McCann

-McCann

-And I work at thoughtbot!
+and I work at thoughtbot!